geogardenclub/geogardenclub.github.io/docs/develop/data-model.md

 If the new user supplies a non-US country code, then the ChapterZipMap is not consulted.
 Instead, the chapterID is defined as `chapter-<country code>-<postal code>`.
 If no Chapter entity exists yet corresponding to that ChapterID, then it will be created.

 Note that [some countries do not have a postal code](https://tosbourn.com/list-of-countries-without-a-postcode/).
 In this case, we will create a default postal code (i.e. "000") for those countries and not request it from the user if they select one of those countries.
 This implies that for those countries, there will be only one chapter for the entire country.
 Since most of those countries are pretty small, that seems like a reasonable design decision.

-:::info The 1.0 release works differently
-The 1.0 release will only be distributed to users in Whatcom Country, WA, and so the registration mechanism will be simplified.
-See below for details.
 :::